DA0-DA0/docs/docs/introduction/technical-breakdown.md

 - [Neutron](https://www.neutron.org/)
 - [Migaloo](https://twitter.com/migaloo_zone)

+### Developer Wiki
+Further technical documentation can be found in the [contracts github wiki](https://github.com/DA0-DA0/dao-contracts/wiki).

 ## What is CosmWasm?

 CosmWasm is a [WebAssembly](https://webassembly.org/) virtual machine that runs in a [Cosmos SDK](https://docs.cosmos.network/) module.

 In practice, CosmWasm smart contracts (like DAO DAO's) are written in Rust.

 ## What is Rust?